yungyuc/ynote/nsd/03cpp/cpp.rst

   Line line3(std::move(line2)); // invokes move constructor

-(Move semantics will be discussed in later lectures.)
+(Move semantics will be discussed in later lectures.
+See :ref:`nsd-moderncpp-move`.)

 When an object is no longer in use, the compiler calls its destructor to remove it from memory.
 The destructor is responsible for releasing the resources that